 victoria university of wellington

-Victoria University of Wellington (VUW) is home to several OA research programs.
-These currently focus on the impacts of OA on: (1) pH regulation, cellular function and photosynthetic physiology in tropical reef corals; (2) the physiology of deep-sea corals; (3) the photosynthetic physiology, function and ecology of coral reef sponges; (4) the physiology of Antarctic sea-ice microbes; and (5) the physiology of Antarctic molluscs.
+Victoria University of Wellington (VUW) is home to several diverse OA research programmes.
+These currently focus on the impacts of OA on: (1) the photosynthetic physiology, function and ecology of temperate and tropical reef sponges; (2) impacts on the calcification and photosynthetic physiology of coralline algae and corals; (3) impacts on kelp forests and the ecosystems they support; (4) the role of multiple stressors and temporal variability; (5) the physiology of Antarctic sea-ice microbes; and (6) the physiology of Antarctic molluscs.
 The projects are headed by Assoc.
+Prof. James Bell and Prof. Simon Davy (1), Dr Christopher Cornwall (2,3,4), Assoc.
 Profs.
-Simon Davy (1 & 2), James Bell (3) and Ken Ryan (4 & 5), with input from collaborators both overseas (e.g. University of Hawaii, AIMS, University of Tasmania) and in NZ (e.g. NIWA, University of Auckland).
+Nicole Phillips (4) and Ken Ryan (5 & 6), with input from collaborators both overseas (e.g. CNRS France, University of Western Australia, University of Hawaii, AIMS, University of Tasmania) and in NZ (e.g. NIWA, University of Otago and University of Auckland).
 For information about the School of Biological Sciences at Victoria University, click here.

 NZOAC research expertise

 We're compiling a database of all the OA related expertise within New Zealand.
 If you're a NZ OA researcher please add your details to this Google Doc or the button below.
 You'll likely have to request access to be able to edit it to add your stuff.

 If you're interested in the range of research within New Zealand please keep checking in with this Google Doc or the button above as it gets added to.